meagher-ryan-norc/mcbs-data-site/src/about/covid-data.md

   <h2>Methodology</h2>
   <h3>Criteria for Inclusion in the Tool</h3>
   <p>The MCBS COVID-19 Data Tool incorporates questions and responses from the COVID-19 Summer 2020, Fall 2020, and Winter 2021 Supplement PUFs that meet certain inclusion criteria.</p>
   <p>Questions are included in the MCBS COVID-19 Data Tool if the question received enough valid responses to produce a reliable estimate.
-Read more about MCBS <a href='https://mcbs-interactives.norc.org/about.html#toc1-2-3'>analytical guidance</a> in the user tutorials.</p>
+Read more about MCBS <a href='/about/mcbs/#analytical'>analytical guidance</a> in the user tutorials.</p>
   <p>Responses are included in estimated percentages for a particular question if a valid response was recorded for that survey respondent.
-For more information on valid responses, see the glossary and tables of preliminary estimates in the Summer 2020 <a href='https://www.cms.gov/files/document/medicare-current-beneficiary-survey-covid-19-infographic-methodology.pdf'>Infographic Methodology</a>, Fall 2020 <a href='https://www.cms.gov/files/document/medicare-current-beneficiary-survey-covid-19-data-snapshot-methodology-fall-2020.pdf'>Infographic Methodology</a>, and Winter 2021 <a href='https://www.cms.gov/files/document/medicare-current-beneficiary-survey-covid-19-data-snapshot-methodology-winter-2021.pdf'>Infographic Methodology</a>.</p>
+For more information on valid responses, see the glossary and tables of preliminary estimates in the Summer 2020 <a href='https://www.cms.gov/files/document/medicare-current-beneficiary-survey-covid-19-infographic-methodology.pdf' target='_blank'>Infographic Methodology</a>, Fall 2020 <a href='https://www.cms.gov/files/document/medicare-current-beneficiary-survey-covid-19-data-snapshot-methodology-fall-2020.pdf' target='_blank'>Infographic Methodology</a>, and Winter 2021 <a href='https://www.cms.gov/files/document/medicare-current-beneficiary-survey-covid-19-data-snapshot-methodology-winter-2021.pdf' target='_blank'>Infographic Methodology</a>.</p>
   <h3>Data Tool Measure Construction</h3>
   <p>Several measures included in the dashboards are created using derived variables.
 These derived variables combine information from one or more variables available in the MCBS COVID-19 Supplement PUFs:</p>
   <div class='about__indent'>